Learning How To Safely Cross a River

 Click for Arrival Details: 4:30-5:00 Sunday meet us at Umtanum Creek Recreation Area Campground in the Yakima Canyon which is 11.5 miles south of Interstate 90 on Canyon Road; or use our transportation – 2:00 in North Bend $30; or 1:30 Bellevue $40; or 1:00 Seattle Amtrak $50; or 1:00 Puyallup $50; or 12:30 SeaTac Airport $60.

-Click for Weekend Departure Details: 2:00-3:00 PM Friday at Umtanum Campground; or use our transportation – Friday 4:30 in North Bend $30; or Friday 5:00 in Bellevue $40; or Friday 5:15 Seattle Amtrak $50; or Friday 6:00-9:00 in Puyallup $60; or Saturday Morning Puyallup $95; Saturday SeaTac Airport $135; Full Week Stayover Until Next Camp $595.
+Click for Weekend Departure Details: 2:00-3:00 PM Friday at Umtanum Campground; or use our transportation – Friday 4:30 in North Bend $30; or Friday 5:00 in Bellevue $40; or Friday 5:15 Seattle Amtrak $50; or Friday 6:00-9:00 in Puyallup $60; or Saturday Morning Puyallup $95; Saturday SeaTac Airport $135.
+Full Weekend Stayovers are $195, and Full Week Stayovers during weeks we only run day camps are $695 including both weekends for those who don’t want to go home between every-other-week overnight camps.
 To add transportation and stayover options, increase your registration deposit amount below by the amount listed above with a note of explanation.

 $715 if you register by April 30th, or $725 before June 5th, or $735 thereafter if space remains available.
 To reserve your spot, make a $175 deposit and your balance will be due upon arrival.
 The cost includes everything from Sunday-Friday including organic camp t-shirt at your first camp, or survival knife, firesteel or field guide at subsequent camp weeks, depending on topic.
 The only additional expenses you may incur for our courses are for travel and specific gear, although we have extras in case you can’t acquire something.
 You will also need health insurance, so check with us for recommendations on inexpensive temporary insurance if necessary.
 Also, please see above for optional transportation and weekend stayover choices.

-Standard Discounts: You will receive cumulative discounts of $5 per additional week you attend this summer, $5 off per additional family member attending this summer, $5 off for successfully referring other families who register campers this summer.
+DISCOUNTS: Take advantage of our 20th Anniversary Alumni Discount special price of $695 also available to new camp families at a second camp or adding a second family member this summer.
+Must register with a deposit by April 30th!
+Otherwise our standard cumulative discounts are $5 per additional week you attend this summer, $5 off per additional family member attending this summer, $5 off for successfully referring other families who register campers this summer.

 Scholarships: This camp week involves a lot of expenses, so we can’t offer scholarships this week.
 Scholarships for overnight camps are available for Survivors Side of the Mountain and Secrets of the Ancient Scout, so click those links to check availability and apply early in case spaces fill up.
 Please also note that our focus for scholarships is for residents of the Pacific Northwest states, and especially foster children, enrolled tribal members, and the underprivileged.
 If you need financial assistance or want to apply for a merit scholarship, click on Max Davis Scholarships and add answers to its 8 financial aid scholarship questions to your camp Microsoft Word or PDF registration form, or complete a merit scholarship project as described on that page.